 HELO’s first home opened in November 2007, renting a home in Laborde with wonderful house parents, cook and a teacher.
 Children were taught at the house, and we soon saw proof that Home Education Love and Opportunity can change the life of a child.

 In April 2009 a beautiful partial of land was purchased and our dreams continued to unfold by breaking ground for a school in September.
 A party was held in December 2009 to introduce HELO's vision to the community and to celebrate God’s blessings on our ministry.

 The tragic earthquake in January put an abrupt end to our joy and celebration.
 In an effort to respond quickly to the cries of Haiti’s children, HELO began construction of a small home and brought tents to HELO’s property to immediately take in children orphaned by the earthquake.
 After searching for loving staff, house parents were hired and a second home opened in early February.
 We immediately started building a third home, and on July 1, 2010 took in an additional 12 children who had been on a waiting list since January.
 We again duplicated what we had seen work in the first home -- a loving home, three meals a day, and the opportunity to attend school with the other children of HELO.

 An addition to HELO's school was completed in March 2012, and HELO opened its doors to community children who were otherwise unable to attend school.
 In May 2013, with a generous grant from Orphaned Starfish Foundation, a computer center was added to the school, bringing education to a new level.
 In 2015, thanks to very generous grant from a private foundation, we began construction of a secondary school on HELO's property.
-HELO currently provides a quality education to over 350 children from Preschool to 11th Grade.
-As students progress, we build additional classrooms to eventually teach through the completion of high school, with vocational classes offered in the afternoons, evenings, and summers.
+HELO currently provides a quality education to over 350 children from Preschool to Philo (13th Year, the completion of high school), with vocational classes offered in the afternoons, evenings, and summers.